CubeEngine/mc-man/README.rst

 ``--use-agent <user agent>``
     This argument changes what user agent mc-man reports to the online APIs it uses(BukGet and SpaceGDN).
-It is not reccomended to change this for normal use, as it gives good statistics to the author about the usage of mc-man.
+It is not recommended to change this for normal use, as it gives good statistics to the author about the usage of mc-man.
     However, if you are using mc-man in an auto running script, it is suggested to change this.